 Fresh zucchini keeps for up to 10 days at a temperature of at least 46 degrees in the refrigerator.
 Don't store zucchini with apples or tomatoes, because both contain a gas called ethylene, which makes zucchini soft instead of crunchy.

 Preparing zucchini is extremely simple.
 Simply wash and pat dry the vegetable, cut off the stalk and flower attachment with a knife, and you’re done!
-Depending on the recipe, you can then slice, halve, hollow out or dice the zucchini.
+Depending on the recipe, you can then slice, halve, hollow out, dice, or spiralize the zucchini.

 What To Make With Zucchini